Devjosef/Simple-Calculator/README.md

 # Simple-Calculator
-Setting up html boilerplate for the calculator.
+Setting up html for the calculator.
+Completed Html.